Geoalert/urban-mapping/README.md

 ## Project history

 At our first try we managed to process imagery for all populated ares in Russia.
 But the results were poor in many regions due to the low quality of Mapbox satellite imagery (see our related blog posts).
-Since Mapbox drastically updated its imagery we started to reprocess some regions - check if updated.
+Since Mapbox drastically updated its imagery we started reprocessing some regions - check here if updated - depending on the community demand and the most incompleteness in Openstreetmap building coverage.
-We are looking forward to updating all Russian regions depending on the community demand.

 ## Open Urban Mapping - download datasets